Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Experimental Results

 }

 {Table~\ref{summary} shows the convolution layers contained in VGG-16, ResNet-20 and MobileNetV1. \ignore{In addition to key generation time, Gazelle also requires offline time to convert all filters to NTT plaintext for each convolution.
 If these filter plaintexts are not stored in advance, the offline phase must be performed before each convolution, which significantly increases the overall running time. \ignore{Therefore, they usually use huge memory space to store and reuse them.} To mitigate this issue, Gazelle often employs a large memory space to store and reuse the filter plaintexts.
 In contrast, the proposed convolution eliminates the need for converting filters to plaintexts, as the Hadamard transform can be quickly applied to the filter, resulting in the elimination of offline time for filter preparation.
 During the online phase, the padded convolution is performed using the prepared Hadamard encoded scalar.
 As previously demonstrated, the amount of noise increase resulting from multiplying by a scalar is proportional to the scalar value.
 Therefore, the accumulated noise is smaller than that of multiplying by a 64-bit coefficient, as in the case of Gazelle.
 This allows us to use a larger decomposition base.
-The larger decomposition of data plaintexts provides an additional noise budget, enabling us to set the plaintext decomposition base to 20, thereby avoiding the doubling of latency, memory usage, and communication cost.} To process such convolution layers, cloud requires switching keys for {\bf HRot} and the input ciphertexts, as well as the model weights.
-Preparing the weights in the proper format (i.e., in plaintext for conventional convolution and in integers for proposed convolution) and generating the switching key are typically done during offline phase to reduce online inference latency, and the generated elements should be stored in cloud.
+The larger decomposition of data plaintexts provides an additional noise budget, enabling us to set the plaintext decomposition base to 20, thereby avoiding the doubling of latency, memory usage, and communication cost.} To process such convolution layers, cloud requires key-switching public keys for {\bf HRot} and the input ciphertexts, as well as the model weights.
+Preparing the weights in the proper format (i.e., in plaintexts for conventional convolution and in integers for Hyena) and generating the public keys are typically done during offline phase to reduce online inference latency, and the generated elements should be stored in cloud.
+Furthermore, in case of the conventional HE convolution, to manage noise due to {\bf PMult} the plaintext decomposition technique described in \cite{juvekar2018gazelle} should be employed, which increases the amount of computation and the size of the input ciphertexts and weight plaintexts.
+For the convolution layers in Table~\ref{summary}, this plaintext decomposition doubles the size of the input ciphertext and weight plaintexts, which necessitates a large memory space.
+In contrast, Hyena obviates the need to perform plaintext decomposition and to store the weights in the plaintext format, thereby greatly saving storage. \ignore{In summary of Table~\ref{summary}, compared to conventional convolution, the proposed has benefits of 0.88-7.29$\times$ in offline runtime, 1.63-3.8$\times$ in online runtime, 0.6-2$\times$ in permutation key storage, 2048-8192$\times$ in model storage, and 2$\times$ in client-to-server communication costs. } Required storage capacity is reduced by 0.6-2$\times$ for the public keys and dramatically by 2048-8192$\times$ for the model weights.
+Additionally, since halving the input ciphertext size, Hyena results in a 1.5$\times$ reduction in total communication costs. \ignore{Additionally, it halves input ciphertext size.}